pranav04katiyar/Ecommerce/src/main/java/README.md

         - `price`: Double
         - `category`: Category (enum isn't chosen as enum works when data is static and here, we might want to update the category table without changing the code)
     - `Category`: This class will represent the category entity.
-      - > Based on the API documentations and details, the Category class will have the following attributes for now (APIs taken from [FakeStoreAPI](https://fakestoreapi.com/docs)):
+      - > Based on the API documentations and details, the Category class will have the following private attributes for now (APIs taken from [FakeStoreAPI](https://fakestoreapi.com/docs)):
         - `id`: Long
         - `name`: String

+2. Use `@Getter` annotation `public class Product` and `public class Category`.
+   - This is a dependency called Lombok which we added at the initialisation of the project.
+   - It makes getters for the private attributes automatically.
+3.
-2. In the `controller` package, create the following classes:
+4. In the `controller` package, create the following classes:
     - `ProductController`: This class will contain the REST endpoints for the product entity.
       - > Annotations to be used:
         - `@RestController`: This annotation is used to create RESTful web services using Spring MVC.